-- → U.S. citizens matched with Social Security database - → U.S. permanent residents matched agains Immigration and Naturalization Service records - → school must conduct Secondary Confirmation and collect documentation if match fails
+- → U.S. citizens matched with Social Security Administration database - ➔ U.S. permanent residents matched against Immigration and Naturalization Service records - → If match fails after primary and automated secondary confirmation, the school must collect documentation and conduct paper secondary confirmation

+Citizenship

-Citizenship cites HEA Sec.
+HEA Sec.
 484(a)(5), 34 CFR 668.32(d), 34 CFR 668.33, and Subpart I of Part 668.
-Documenting Citizenship Cite 34 CFR 668.33(c)
+Documenting citizenship 34 CFR 668.33(c)

+Data doesn't match example

-Data doesn't Match Example Allen put in an incorrect number for his SSN when he completed his FAFSA.
+Allen put in an incorrect number for his SSN when he completed his FAFSA.
 The number he used isn't in the SSA database.
 Therefore, his application fails both the SSN match and the SSA citizenship match.
 Allen will need to fix the problem before he can receive aid.
 Because the SSN is incorrect, Sarven Technical Institute asks Allen to complete a new FAFSA instead of making a correction (see Chapter 4 for more on fixing SSN problems).